karthikprasanna/AuctionApp/README.md

 ## Delivery

-- For delivery, we are encrypting the delivery string (NEtFLIX access token) with `EthCrypto public key` of the `winner bidder`.
+- For delivery, we are encrypting the delivery string (NETFLIX access token) with `EthCrypto public key` of the `winner bidder`.
 - The bidders will provide their public keys while giving proofs / verification for their bids.
 The seller chooses the winner's public key to encrypt the string and make it public on blockchain.
 - But since the key is encrypted, the actual token is accessible only by the winner bidder because he has the private key.